 History, tourist information, and nearby accommodation

-Given the variety of walls on the site it seems clear that Kilpatrick was occupied for a long time, from at least the Romano-British period well into the late medieval era.
-Outside the large enclosing wall are four smaller hut circles, plus several boulders that seem to make an alignment pattern.
+Given the variety of walls on the site, it seems clear that Kilpatrick was occupied for a long time, from at least the Romano-British period well into the late medieval era.
+Outside the large enclosing wall are five smaller hut circles, two to the west and three to the east, plus several boulders that seem to make an alignment pattern.
 Archaeological investigation suggests an ancient field pattern, but evidence for this is almost non-existent on the ground.

 About Kilpatrick Dun

 Address: Arran, Blackwaterfoot, Isle of Arran, Arran, Ayrshire, Scotland

 Attraction Type: Prehistoric Site

 Location: One mile south of Blackwaterfoot, off the A841 coastal road

 Website: Kilpatrick Dun